opendistro/for-elasticsearch-docs/docs/install/plugins.md

 ---
 layout: default
-title: Standalone Plugin Install
+title: Standalone Elasticsearch Plugin Install
 parent: Install and Configure
-nav_order: 98
+nav_order: 90
 ---

-# Standalone plugin install
+# Standalone Elasticsearch plugin install

 If you don't want to use the all-in-one Open Distro for Elasticsearch installation options, you can install the Security, Alerting, SQL, and Performance Analyzer plugins on a compatible Elasticsearch cluster just like any other Elasticsearch plugin.

+In addition to their Elasticsearch plugins, Security and Alerting have corresponding [Kibana plugins](../../kibana/plugins) that you probably want to install, as well.
+{: .tip }

 Navigate to the Elasticsearch home directory (likely `/usr/share/elasticsearch`) and run the install command for each plugin.

 #### Security